RichardForshaw/resume/Description.md

 Fortunately, because everything is code, I just added a parameter and referenced it through the CloudFormation, and then ran update-stack.
 After some messing about with deleting a non-empty bucket (gotcha) then everything was fine.

+You also need to specify some hard-coded values in the hosted zone routing record.
+This is available at: https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints
 ### Routing both sites

 This is a simple method of having one bucket that routes to another.
 The root domain appears to try to route to an S3 bucket that is called the same as the domain (but I'm not sure why this happens).
 Since there isn't one, we just have to create one which redirects everything to the `www` bucket, which does have the website content.